-July 1, 2016 I December 31, 2015
+Sept ember 30, 2016 I December 31, 2015

 In thousands

-Contract changes, negotiated settlements and claims for unanticipated contract costs \$ 4,927 \$ 7,137
+Contract changes, negotiated settlements and claims for unanticipated contract costs \$ 4,077 \$ 7,137

-K-MAX® inventory of \$15.2 million and \$14.9 million as of July 1, 2016, and December 31, 2015, respectively, is included in contracts and other work in process inventory and finished goods.
-Management believes that a significant portion of this K-MAX® inventory will be sold after July 1, 2017, based upon the anticipation of additional aircraft manufacturing and supporting the fleet for the foreseeable future.
+K-MAX® inventory of \$15.4 million and \$14.9 million as of September 30, 2016, and December 31, 2015, respectively, was included in contracts and other work in process inventory and finished goods on the Company's Condensed Consolidated Balance Sheet.
+These amounts exclude the inventory associated with our new build aircraft currently under contract.
+Management believes that a significant portion of this K-MAX® inventory will be sold after September 30, 2017, based upon the anticipation of additional aircraft manufacturing and supporting the fleet for the foreseeable future.